SolutionGuidance/psm/INSTALL.md

        Installation instructions for the Provider Screening Module
        ===========================================================

-***NOTE: 2017-04-28: These instructions are still very incomplete and are a work in progress.
+***NOTE: 2017-07-03: These instructions are fairly reliable but incomplete and a work in progress.
 We welcome suggestions on improving them.***

 # Background and Current Deployment Status

-2017-06-12: The PSM is not yet ready for production deployment, but is ready for development deployment.
+2017-07-03: The PSM is not yet ready for production deployment, but is ready for development deployment.

 The PSM was originally developed to run in the open source web application server Apache JBoss (now called WildFly).
 Somewhat late